DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 Use the Page Model in your tests.
 It helps you abstract the tested page into a single file that you can use to target page elements.

-This approach improves the flexibility of your tests - if the UI changes, you only need to change one file to update all the references.
+This approach improves the flexibility of your tests - if the UI changes, change one file to update all the references.
 Define common operations as your model's methods.
 Tests are then more readable and less brittle because there is no duplicate code.

 The page model use is described in more detail in the [Page Model](../../guides/concepts/page-model.md) article.